-- These industries combined contribute significantly to regional and national GDP, exports, food production and employment. - The rivers and the surrounding land offer unique opportunities for many communities and industries to operate, contributing to the lifestyle and sense of community, pride and culture in rural and urban10 Waikato.
+horticultural, forestry).
+These industries contribute to the economic, social and cultural wellbeing of people and communities, and are the major component of wealth creation within the region.
+These industries and associated primary production also support other industries and communities within rural and urban settings.
+These industries combined contribute significantly to regional and national GDP, exports, food production and employment.
+The rivers and the surrounding land offer unique opportunities for many communities and industries to operate, contributing to the lifestyle and sense of community, pride and culture in rural and urban Waikato. -- ---